 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Accra air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Accra is currently 1.7 times the WHO annual air quality guideline value

 Moderate 60 US AQI

 |Tuesday, Sep 27|

 Good 40 US AQI

 |Saturday, Oct 1|

 Good 44 US AQI

 |Monday, Oct 3|